wkelly17/Typescript---Enum/slides.md

 # What's the plan ?

-Understand, why we are probably not going to use Typescript to represent Enums 😅
+Understand, why we are probably not going to use `enum` in Typescript to represent Enums 😅

 ---
 handle: 'Stéphane Pires'